Mosaic artwork by Laura Robbins

 She interlocked her slender fingers, a gesture Kunam found subtly seductive.

-"Oil services yield good returns, but nothing fantastic," Angelo said with deliberate slowness, as if Kunam might have difficulty understanding issues that went beyond the basic human needs of food, clothing, and shelter.
-"To make the sort of profit that you can easily plough back, you need to be lifting the oil itself."
+"Oil services yield good returns, but nothing fantastic," Angelo said with deliberate slowness, as if Kunam might have difficulty understanding issues beyond the basic human needs of food, clothing, and shelter.
+"To make the sort of profit you can easily plough back, you need to be lifting the oil itself."

 Kunam gave them his Denzel grin.
 "So why don't you?" he asked.